IBATMANSINGH/AI-Interviewer/README.md

 5. Continue until all 10 questions are completed
 6. Review your final evaluation and score

+---

+### 🤖 AI-Assisted Development Process

+This project was built using a "prompt-first" approach, where I leveraged an LLM as a coding co-pilot to translate a concept into a functional application.

+*   **The Core Prompt:** I began by architecting the project with a high-level prompt to generate the foundational structure:
+    > *"Create a Python application using Streamlit that simulates a job interview.
+The app should take a job role as input, generate relevant interview questions using an LLM, and then capture the user's answers.
+It should also provide feedback on the answers."*

+*   **Iteration and Refinement:** The AI generated the basic UI.
+I then used follow-up prompts to build the core logic:
+    *   "Write a function that uses Google's Gemini Pro API to generate 5 interview questions based on a given job role."
+    *   "Implement a text-to-speech function using `gTTS` to have the AI ask the questions out loud."
+    *   "Create a feedback loop where, after a user provides an answer, the Gemini API is called again with a prompt to evaluate the answer's quality."

+*   **My Role as the Developer:** My primary role was not just to code, but to act as the architect.
+This involved designing the prompts (for both question generation and answer evaluation), critically evaluating and debugging the AI-generated code, integrating the different API calls into a cohesive conversational flow, and testing the final application for a realistic interview experience.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.

+## Author
+Made With Vibes & ❤️ By Ankit Singh